• Skip to primary navigation

 February 17, 2014 by David

 red and blue graphic that says Presidents DayApril 30, 2014, will mark 225 years since George Washington was sworn in as the first president of the United States.
 The nation has had 44 different presidents during those years.
 Many of these men began their careers as lawyers, soldiers, or politicians.
 But I was curious to find out what some of our presidents did before they entered the political arena.
-So I went to whitehouse.gov and did some research.
+So, I went online and did some research.
 I read the bios available for all of our presidents and found three different presidents that, in my opinion, had interesting beginnings.

 Andrew Johnson

-President from 1865 to 1869, Johnson was born into a poor family in 1808.
+President from 1865 to 1869, Andrew Johnson was born into a poor family in 1808.
 As a boy he became a tailor’s apprentice.
 Eventually, he moved to Greeneville, Tennessee, and opened his own tailor shop.
 While there, Johnson married Eliza McCardle.
 He would eventually participate in debates at the local school there, aiding his speaking skills.

 James Garfield